-Occasionally rain (or in in this week's case a LOT of snow) may collapse your covers, just keep an eye out there.
+Occasionally rain or snow may collapse your covers, just keep an eye out there.

 The first time may feel like a hassle, but covering beds soon becomes a routine labor of love, well worth the bounty our kitchen gardens bring us.
 Enjoy the fun (and the frosts) whatever these Texas seasons may bring.

 Insider tip: Some folks swear by tucking a few strings of Christmas lights under the covers, raising the temperature just enough.
 Please do be sure to use outdoor cords and such, and let us know how it works for you!

 Frosts do eventually fade (sometimes all too soon).
 If your garden needs an update or an full overhaul, schedule a virtual or in-person consultation, and we can get started before spring roars in!
 CLICK HERE TO SCHEDULE